 Your maximum Council Tax Support will be 100% of your Council Tax liability.

 If you would qualify for Council Tax Support and Second Adult Rebate, we will pay you whichever is higher.
 You can claim Second Adult Rebate even if you don't qualify for any Council Tax Support based on your own income and capital.

 If you are under state pension credit age

-Every council in England has set their own reduction scheme for working age people.
+Every council in England has set its own reduction scheme for working age people.
 Your Council Tax Support will be worked out using a local reduction scheme which only applies in Central Bedfordshire.
-Under the national scheme, you can only claim Council Tax Support.
-There is no local Second Adult Rebate.
+Under our local reduction scheme there is no Second Adult Rebate.